aws-samples/amazon-opensearchserverless-searchapp/README.md

 - Install [Nodejs](https://nodejs.org/en/download/) Latest LTS Version.
 (Project uses Nodejs 20.11.0 and npm 10.2.4)
 - Install [Amplify CLI](https://docs.amplify.aws/react/start/getting-started/installation/#install-the-amplify-cli) and  [configure](https://docs.amplify.aws/javascript/tools/cli/start/set-up-cli/#configure-the-amplify-cli).
 At the end of configuration you should successfully set up the new User - `amplify-dev`'s accessKeyId and secretAccessKey into your local machine's AWS profile.
-- Amplify user requires additional permissions inorder to deploy the AWS resources.
+- Amplify user requires additional permissions in order to deploy the AWS resources.
 Follow the steps below to create a new inline IAM policy and attach it to the user.
   - Open AWS Console , select Identity and Access Management (IAM) service and click on Users link on the left tab.

     <img src="project_assets/add_policy_1.png" alt="drawing" style="width:300px;"/>